markglenn/codefixes.com/source/_posts/2013-08-31-think-functional-definition-of-idempotence.markdown

 a function was in computer science and go back to your algebra days.
 If your algebra teacher showed you the function `x = x + 1`, you would have told her she was crazy since this doesn't make any sense.

-When it comes down to idempontent methods, this also remains true.
+When it comes down to idempotent methods, this also remains true.
 A function in algebra is denoted as `f(x) = ...`.
 It takes in one or more inputs and returns a result from just those inputs.
 Think about your code in the same way.
 If I passed in values to your function, I expect calculations to be done only on those values.
 It shouldn't change the global variable, `num_calls`.
 It shouldn't create any files.
 It shouldn't change the state of any value outside of the function.
 When I call your function, I expect nothing to